trsong/trsong.github.io/_posts/2019-04-30-DailyQuestions.md

 --->

+### Aug 5, 2019 \[Easy\]
+---
+> **Question:** Given three 32-bit integers x, y, and b, return x if b is 1 and y if b is 0, using only mathematical or bit operations.
+You can assume b can only be 1 or 0.

 ### Aug 4, 2019 LC 392 \[Medium\] Is Subsequence
 ---
 > **Question:** Given a string s and a string t, check if s is subsequence of t.